 Welcome to Focus on the Family’s Day of Dialogue® website.
-The Day of Dialogue is designed to equip and support Christian students who are looking for a compassionate and loving way to share the hope of God’s truth with classmates in their school.
+The Day of Dialogue is a nationwide, free-speech initiative and website for students in public schools and colleges.
+It was created to equip and support Christian students who want to share a biblical perspective on current-day issues and who are looking for a compassionate and loving way to share the hope of God’s truth with classmates in their school.

-As repeatedly stated on this website, the heart of this eventis to express the model presented by Jesus Christ in the Bible—who didn’t back away from speaking truth, but neither held back in pouring out His compassionate love for hurting and vulnerable people and defending those people from harm.
+The heart of this event is to express the model presented by Jesus Christ in the Bible—who didn’t back away from speaking truth, but neither held back in pouring out His compassionate love for hurting and vulnerable people and defending those people from harm.

 The bad news is that the need for God’s hope has never been greater—especially in our public schools, many of which have increasingly delved into promoting controversial sexual topics to students, such as homosexuality, transgenderism and gay marriage.
 All too often, this occurs in a way that is extremely disrespectful of parental rights and students’ religious freedoms.
 Many times it creates a pressure-cooker situation for Christian students since this promotion often occurs without parental knowledge or permission—and only one point of view is allowed, while others are disparaged.
 But the good news is that when darkness increases, it creates an opportunity for the light of God’s love to shine even brighter.
 The hope of the Gospel has never failed in these situations.
 So thankfully, we still live in a nation that allows free speech and religious freedom.
 That’s why it’s so important that we encourage our students that they have nothing to be ashamed of in expressing their deeply held religious convictions in a way that is peaceful and respectful of authority.
 And that they can have confidence and boldness in sharing their beliefs about God’s redemptive plan for humanity.